 The Alive Communications team consists of individuals with proven track records in the industry–people known for their knowledge of words, strategic thinking, negotiation skills, business acumen, relational abilities, and marketing savvy.
 They understand the creative process and know contracts inside and out.
 They are devoted to ideas and expanding opportunities.
 They’re big-picture thinkers who sweat the small stuff.
 They understand words because they’ve written and spoken widely themselves.
 Most of all, they’re people of integrity and character.
 They’re people you can count on; a team you can trust.

-Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the NY Times and USA Today to Vanity Fair, Entertainment Weekly and Publisher’s Weekly.
+Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the New York Times and USA Today to Vanity Fair, Entertainment Weekly and Publisher’s Weekly.
 His biography and record of achievement appear in Who’s Who in America.

 Raised in San Diego and a 1977 graduate of Stanford University (communications and creative writing), he also studied at Capernwray Bible School in England and the University of Southern California where he pursued graduate work in professional writing.
 Christian launched his publishing career as a newspaper reporter and columnist, followed by a career switch to magazine publishing.
 He served as associate editor of Campus Life magazine, executive editor of The Saturday Evening Post, and then transitioned to executive leadership in book publishing.
 Along the way, he wrote several books himself, including Alive, The Woodland Hills Tragedy, A Gift of Life, and Silent Night, which was adapted for the television series “Sue Thomas F.B.Eye.”